tgowon/effective-java-3e-notes/items/item-12.md

 ### Advantages

 > The advantage of specifying the format is that it serves as a standard, unambiguous, human readable representation of teh object.
 This representation can be used for input and output and in persistent human-readable data objects (e.g. CSV, JSON, etc.).

 #### Pro-Tip: Construct instances from `toString` values

-> If you specify the format, it's usually a good idea to provide a mathcing static factory or constructor so programmers can easily translate back and forth between the object and its string representation.
+> If you specify the format, it's usually a good idea to provide a matching static factory or constructor so programmers can easily translate back and forth between the object and its string representation.

 ### Disadvantages

-> The disadvantage of specifying the format of the `toString` return value is that once you've specified it, you're stuck with it for life, assuming your calss is widely used.
+> The disadvantage of specifying the format of the `toString` return value is that once you've specified it, you're stuck with it for life, assuming your class is widely used.

 ### Takeaway

-> Whether or not you decide to specify the format, you should clearly docuement your changes.
+> Whether or not you decide to specify the format, you should clearly document your changes.

 Either document _precisely_ what format the class will use, or state that the representation is subject to change. eg.